Key takeaways

 How much will I be preapproved for?

-There’s no simple formula for determining how much you get preapproved for.
-Mortgage underwriters look at dozens, if not hundreds, of data points about you to determine whether to offer preapproval and how large a loan to preapprove you for.
+There’s no single formula for determining how much you get preapproved for.
+Mortgage underwriters look at dozens, if not hundreds, of data points about you to determine whether to offer a preapproval and how large a loan to preapprove you for.

-The best way to get preapproved for a large amount is to have strong credit, little or no debt and high, steady income.
-People with lower credit scores, limited or uneven income or high debt levels will see lower preapproval amounts.
+The best way to get preapproved for a larger amount is to have strong credit, little or no debt and a high, steady income.
+Borrowers with lower credit scores, limited or uneven income or high debt levels are more likely to get preapproved for less.

-• Yes, it is possible to request the lender to take a second look at your preapproval amount.
-Be sure to assess your budget to confirm you can truly afford a higher loan amount before contacting the lender.
-If you don’t have much luck, consider getting preapproved with another lender to see if they’ll offer a higher preapproval amount.
+• Yes, it is possible to request the lender take a second look at your preapproval amount.
+Be sure to assess your budget to confirm you can truly afford a higher loan amount before contacting the lender, however.
+If the lender won’t increase the amount, consider getting preapproved with another lender to see if it’ll offer a higher amount.